 - Building Lasagna Beds

 VACANT LAND TREATMENT GUIDES

 Vacant land in cities can be a destabilizing force, attracting illegal dumping and crime as well as diminishing property values.
 Vacant land can also create unprecedented opportunities for residents to build social, environmental, and economic capital.
-In an effort to understand and harness the potential of vacant urban land, the enclosed Vacant Land Treatment Guides were developed through trial and error by Keep Growing Detroit Co-Director Ashley Atkinson in collaboration with many individuals and organizations in Flint and Detroit (Michigan) between 1999 and 2014.
+In an effort to understand and harness the potential of vacant urban land, these Vacant Land Treatment Guides were developed.
 Each guide contains a treatment description, project steps, specifications for land tenure, location, soil and water requirements as well as recommendations for supplies and equipment, planning, implementation, and on-going care.